Information

 Long Jumping with Weights

-Consider all the effects of hand-held weights in the standing long jump, where the goal is to optimize
+Consider all the effects of hand-held weights in the standing long jump, where the goal is to optimize horizontal distance traveled in one leap before striking the (horizontal) ground, from both a theoretical and experimental basis.

 Results